Opening in June 2017

 The Kansas Humanities Council is pleased to announce an exclusive Kansas tour of Water/Ways, a traveling exhibition from the Smithsonian Institution.
-Six Kansas communities are hosting the Smithsonian exhibition for six weeks starting in June 2017.
+Seven Kansas communities are hosting the Smithsonian exhibition for six weeks starting in June 2017.

 Water/Ways focuses on the numerous relationships between people and water.
 How has water shaped our history and traditions?
 How does it impact our daily life?
 What does the future hold for water?

 KHC sponsors Water/Ways in Kansas in partnership with Smithsonian Institution’s Museum on Main Street program, a one-of-a-kind cultural project that serves residents of rural America.
 Support for Museum on Main Street has been provided by the US Congress.

 For more information about the Water/Ways Smithsonian Institution traveling exhibition tour, contact Tracy Quillin, associate director, at tracy(at)kansashumanities.org.